 Why Is Community Health Nursing Important?

 Nurses know that symptoms indicate a deeper problem.
-This includes a mother’s anxiety over how to afford immunization or a woman’s high blood pressure from the stress of coping with her husband’s military deployment.
-Regardless of the particular community, nurses work to:
+This includes a mother’s anxiety over how to afford immunization or a woman’s high blood pressure from the stress of coping with her partner’s military deployment.
+Regardless of the particular population, community health nurses work to:

-Learn more about Northwest Missouri State University’s online RN to BSN program.
+Learn more about Northwest’s online RN to BSN program.